Federal judge extends order blocking Trump from deploying National Guard troops to Portland

 But state and city attorneys called the move “one of the most significant infringements” on Oregon’s sovereignty in the state’s history and argued the Trump administration is dramatically misrepresenting the situation and risking inflaming tensions.

-Immergut’s order says the federal government was unable to show that the situation in Portland was out of control or that federal officers were unable to do their jobs
+The order from Immergut, a Trump appointee from his first term, says the federal government was unable to show the situation in Portland was out of control or federal officers were unable to do their jobs.

 “Based on the trial testimony, this Court finds no credible evidence that during the approximately two months before the President’s federalization order, protests grew out of control or involved more than isolated and sporadic instances of violent conduct that resulted in no serious injuries to federal personnel,” her order reads.